-We recently embarked on a whirlwind 48 hour trip to the beating heart of art and design that is New York City to seek out the most high fashion, modern scenes for our upcoming engagement and bridal sessions!
+We recently embarked on a whirlwind 48-hour trip to the heart of art and design that is New York City.
+Our sole intention to seek out the most high fashion, modern scenes for our upcoming engagement and bridal sessions.
 We had one goal in mind- modernize your engagements!

-Taco’s secured; our attention turned to our phones as we communicated with our models and coordinated locations for the following morning.
+Taco’s secured; our attention turned to our phones as we coordinated locations for the following morning.
 We took special care to grab a few final Christmas gifts for our friends and family, and reservations at STK for dinner that night.
 By the way, if you’ve never been- definitely plan to visit STK on your next trip to the Big Apple.
 Their steaks and calamari are absolutely to die for.

 As the sun rose on Wednesday morning you would’ve found three women tucked quietly away in their hotel room sleeping peacefully and unaware that our cell phones had died during the night.
 Dead cells mean no alarms.
 No alarms mean we didn’t quite make it to central park before sunrise as we had planned.

-As we caught a taxi across Manhattan to Central Park we took careful note of all the places along the way that we wanted to showcase.
+As we caught a taxi across Manhattan to Central Park we took note of all the places that we wanted to showcase.
 The Metropolitan Museum of Art, Brooklyn Bridge, SummitOV.
 New York City has a way of turning some of the most mundane things- like bridges and tall buildings and museums made of concrete into living works of art.

-When you inquire with us, please remember that we absolutely love to travel and will happily take 5 am flights to any city you dream up just to share in that experience building with you.
-New York City is just one in a very long list of places we have travelled and as we share those over the coming weeks we hope to inspire you to take on something entirely new.
+When you inquire with us, remember that we absolutely love to travel.
+We will happily take 5 am flights to any city you dream up to share in that experience with you.
+New York City is just one in a very long list of places we have travelled.
+As we share those over the coming weeks we hope to inspire you to take on something entirely new.

 Still trying to decide where to go from here?
 Check out these blogs to help you learn more about the wonderful world of wedding photography and videography with Rebecca Ann Aesthetic.